Gelfand-Tsetlin modules: canonicity and calculations: Background

 \subsection{KLRW algebras}

 We recall now the second author's construction of the \textbf{KLRW algebra} $\tT$.
-We'll follow the conventions of \cite{Webthree}: this algebra is defined by {\bf Stendhal diagrams} consisting of finitely many oriented curves carrying dots in $\R\times [0,1]$ whose projection to the second factor is a diffeomorphism.
+We will follow the conventions of \cite{websterThreePerspectives2020}: This algebra is defined by {\bf Stendhal diagrams} consisting of finitely many oriented curves that carry dots in $\R\times [0,1]$ whose projection to the second factor is a diffeomorphism.

-\begin{remark} To avoid any confusion, let us note that following \cite{Webthree} means that unlike in some earlier papers (for example, \cite{Webmerged}), we allow dots on red strands in addition to black strands.
+\begin{remark} To avoid any confusion, let us note that following \cite{websterThreePerspectives2020} means that unlike some earlier papers (for example, \cite{Webmerged}), we allow dots on red strands in addition to black strands.
 These are needed to account for modules where the center $Z_n$ acts non-semi-simply. \end{remark}

-The diagrams are considered up to isotopy, and must be locally of the form
+The diagrams are considered up to isotopy and must be locally of the form

-We'll adopt the convention (similar to that of \cite{Webthree}) of labeling black strands with elements of the set $[1,n-1]$ and all red strands with $n$; this is not the most general algebra of this type, but it will suffice for us.
+We'll adopt the convention (similar to that of \cite{websterThreePerspectives2020}) of labeling black strands with elements of the set $[1,n-1]$ and all red strands with $n$; this is not the most general algebra of this type, but it will suffice for us.

 We call the lines $y=0,1$ the {\bf bottom} and {\bf top} of the diagram.
-Reading across the bottom and top from left to right, we obtain a sequence $\Bi=(i_1, \dots, i_V)$ of elements of $[1,n]$ labelling both red and black strands, where $V$ is the total number of strands.
+Reading across the bottom and top from left to right, we obtain a sequence $\Bi=(i_1, \dots, i_V)$ of elements of $[1,n]$ that label both red and black strands, where $V$ is the total number of strands.

 Let $e(\Bi)$ be the unique crossingless, dotless diagram where the sequence at top and bottom are both $\Bi$.

 \begin{definition} The {\bf degree} of a Stendhal diagram is the sum over crossings and dots in the diagram of \begin{itemize} \item $-2$ for each crossing where the strands both have labels $i$ \item $1$ for each crossing where the strands both have labels $i$ and $j=i\pm 1$ \item $0$ for each crossing where the strands both have labels $i$ and $j\notin \{i,i\pm 1\}$ \item $2$ for each dot; \end{itemize} The degree of diagrams is additive under composition.
 Thus, the algebra $\tT$ inherits a grading from this degree function. \end{definition}